mperry-dev/TournaMaths/README.md

 #### Application

+- Logout should replace ability to login/register when logged in, redirect should occur from login page, registration shouldn't be available.
+Endpoints to login/register should also return error.
 - Add Typescript in
 - Login/account setup page, with logo
 - Check password strength when user signs up